Generac GP18000EFI Portable Generator Review

 Lots!
 The Generac GP18000EFI truly serves as a capable portable whole-home generator.
 It not only allowed us to run all of the lights, outlets, and critical appliances in our home and shop, but it also did much more.
 It ran our 5-ton AC unit AND our hybrid hot water heater.
 That’s impressive as it means the generator handles the inrush currents associated with a large AC unit as well as the needs of a hybrid hot water heater.
 The key is not activating the circuits all at once.

-In our shop it allows our company to stay up and running, comfortably, for 8 hours or more on a single tank of gas.
-This is due to the fact that we aren’t operating the generator at over 50% capacity (on average) with that facility.
+In our shop, it allows our company to stay up and running comfortably for 8 hours or more on a single tank of gas.
+This is because we aren’t operating the generator at over 50% capacity (on average) with that facility.
 Unless we maximize and run all AC units and the tankless hot water heater to take a shower, we stay at a moderate level of power consumption.

 In our opinion, you can’t buy a more powerful or capable generator to operate your large home or your home office.
 If you want instant automatic power when the power lines fail, then perhaps a Generac Guardian series 26kW home standby generator with a whole home switch makes more sense.
 If, however, you want to control costs and don’t require that level of sophistication, the GP18000EFI gets you a portable solution that works incredibly well.